Klgibsonjr/javascript-password-generator/README.md

 ### Desciption

-The purpose of this project was to utilize various JavaScript features to create a password generator.
+The purpose of this project was to utilize various JavaScript features; like event listeners, accessing DOM elements and conditional statements to create a random password generator.

 JavaScript features used for this project: